Depending on what you teach or what your product is, you might need to update your product on a regular basis.

 You might be ready to do the whole enchilada, take the entire project, redo the videos, the audio, everything.
 You can update all the branding.
 Really improve everything about the way the core content is delivered.
 The main thing here is that the makeover doesn’t change too much of the underlying foundation of the product, but can still include changes to it…

-This is like giving yourself a complete new wardrobe, getting your hair did, blow out, maybe some teeth whitening and putting your best foot forward….but in the end, you are still you!
+This is like giving yourself a completely new wardrobe, getting your hair did, blow out, maybe some teeth whitening and putting your best foot forward….but in the end, you are still you!

 It's a little more than visuals only but less than basically creating a completely new product.